 Staff appraisals

-The staff appraisal is a conversation with your line manager aiming to develop the organisation and you as an employee.
+The staff appraisal is a conversation with your line manager aiming to jointly create conditions for a well-functioning organisation anddevelop the organisation and you as an employee and is based on the goals of the organisation as well as your own individual goals.
 By taking shared responsibility for the staff appraisal you, as an employee, become a participant in organisational planning.

 How it works

-- conditions and
+- co-operation and relationship issues

 Your responsibility as an employee

 Your line manager is responsible for ensuring that the appraisal is held.
-As an employee, you are responsible for preparing for it; you should follow up the previous year’s appraisal and go through the goals and professional development plans established on that occasion.
+As an employee, you are responsible for preparing for it; you should follow up the previous year’s appraisal and go through the goals and professional development plan established on that occasion.

-Agreed activities, individual goals and professional development plans should be followed up continuously during the year.
+Agreed activities, individual goals and the professional development plans should be followed up continuously during the year.
 Both your manager and you as an employee are responsible for implementing the activities described in these plans.

 Support and advice to bear in mind